 Investing through your existing bank is a common route for many first time Swiss investors.

-You already have your local bank contact; they handle the portfolio and you don’t need to open new accounts with another provider.
+You already have your local bank contact; they handle the portfolio and you don’t need to got through the swiss bank account opening process with another provider.
 It’s easy to understand why many opt for this convenience and use this trusted, safe partnership.

 Banks offer a huge range of different funds and options to invest your money and cater for all types of investors and risk models.